SaintUkrainian/saint-v2/README.md

 # https://saintukrainian.github.io/website/
-The second version of my web site is being developed because the first one isn't good for future maintaining.
+Upgraded version of my personal web-site, where you can find some info about me and my projects.